latest tech scookietech

 I’m not losing skills.
 I’m getting my time back.

-The latest tech scookietech covers shows NPUs change that completely.
+The latest tech Scookietech covers shows NPUs change that completely.
 AI features run smooth and fast because the hardware was built for them.

 Your workspace isn’t just getting new software.
 It’s getting a complete rebuild from the ground up.